 For an informal overview of Program options and the evolution of the Program, click here.
 To review consumer information on the Below Market Rate ownership and rental programs, click here.

 At the onset of a project, a development undergoes a hearing before the Planning Commission or planning approval process to determine the project's affordable housing requirement under the Inclusionary Affordable Housing Program.
 Planners work with project sponsors to determine their intent under the Program and then to record a Notice of Special Restrictions (NSR) stating the sponsor's intent.

-Once a project is approved by the Planning Department, project sponsors should contact the Mayor's Office of Housing (MOH) to pay the Affordable Housing Fee or to comply with the specific marketing requirements set forth in the City and County of San Francisco Residential Inclusionary Affordable Housing Program Monitoring and Procedures Manual ("Procedures Manual").
-Units are sold or leased under the Procedures Manual in place at the time.
+Once a project is approved by the Planning Department, project sponsors should contact the Mayor's Office of Housing and Community Development (MOHCD) to pay the Affordable Housing Fee or to comply with the specific marketing requirements set forth in the City and County of San Francisco Residential Inclusionary Affordable Housing Program Monitoring and Procedures Manual ("Procedures Manual") and below.

 Developers seeking to learn more about the general requirements governing their obligation may review the following link.

 and Community Development

 San Francisco, CA 94103

 fax: (415) 701-5501